khanzzirfan/EditorIo-Demo/README.md

 yarn dev
 ```

-The template should now be running on http://localhost:3000.
+The app should now be running on http://localhost:3000.

-## Contributions

-This template is open source and contributions are welcome!
-Feel free to open issues, fix bugs, and make suggestions for improvements.

-## License

-This template is released under the MIT license.
-See [LICENSE](LICENSE) for more details.